 After completing a million-mile journey from Earth last month, the James Webb Space Telescope cleared some of its most daunting hurdles and moved into the final phases of preparing for its science mission.
-The 14,000-lb. observatory survived its Christmas Day launch with a scratch and successfully deployed from its Ariane 5 rocket fairing into space.
+The 14,000-lb. observatory survived its Christmas Day launch without a scratch and successfully deployed from its Ariane 5 rocket fairing into space.
 What followed was a nail-biting choreography that took weeks: unfurling the observatory’s tennis court-sized sunshield and 21-foot primary mirror.
 The sequence involving hundreds of pins, locks, and other mechanisms that risked hundreds of points of failure.

 To the jubilation of astronomers and engineers around the world, Webb successfully unfolded and continued on course to its orbital destination, Lagrange point 2 (or L2).
 L2 is a pocket of gravity where the Sun and Earth can keep a spacecraft orbiting with minimal fuel.
 Positioned on Earth’s night-facing side, L2 provides a wide view of the universe while deterring solar heat that could thwart Webb’s ability to observe the faint light from some of the oldest objects in the universe.
 The telescope’s infrared sensors—partly designed and tested from Maunakea by University of Hawaiʻi astronomers—must stay extremely cold to capture this light.

 On Jan.
 24, NASA announced Webb’s arrival at L2, lauding the mission team and celebrating the culmination of 30 years of planning.
 “JWST has achieved amazing success and is a tribute to all the folks who spent many years and even decades to ensure mission success,” Webb Project Manager Bill Ochs said in a statement.